Finding someone to spend the rest of your life with is great, but having that person support you and your dreams is even better.

 Love fuels much of our daily life together, and it keeps us fighting to see the light at the tunnel.
 Through Jeff’s love and support, I’m able to do the following:

-– Make the most out of the time we have with our little ones.
+Make the most out of the time we have with our little ones

 Jeff works full time to provide for us, and the number of hours he puts in is inspiring.
-He’s great at what he does and has been the backbone to creating the life we live today.
+He’s great at what he does and has been the backbone of creating the life we live today.

 Days off are days we spend off the grid.
 We travel together with our family — pups included.

-– Push myself a little further each time.
+Push me a little further each time

 Although I’m intrinsically motivated, there are times I need to hear someone else’s advice.
 Jeff has taught me a lot about being more organized with my thoughts and creating processes to execute day-to-day tasks.
-He has a way with making sense out of things when they seem odd.
+He has a way of making sense out of things when they seem odd.

 Knowing that he loves and supports me through everything has given me the capability to open up my heart without the fear of getting hurt.
 Shutting down has always been one of my defense mechanisms.
 I don’t feel that way with him.

-– Appreciate the simple things.
+Appreciate the simple things

 I’ve always considered myself to be somewhat of a minimalist, but Jeff has shown me a different level of what it means to cut down on things.
 There was a time in my life that I thought being pampered — nails, hair and the right makeup — was going to make me feel beautiful.
 There are other reasons to smile in life, and it doesn’t have a price tag.